19th Battalion (Central Ontario), CEF: Battle of Thiepval

 The 19th moved out at 6:45 p.m. on 25 September 1916, following the 20th, 18th, and 21st Canadian battalions on the Albert-Bapaume road toward Courcelette.
 They were instructed to be at the ready for any movement as they staged themselves at the road with G.F.
 Morrison commanding.
 On the 26th, the 19th was instructed to move to Sausage Valley and be ready, and they arrived on the 27th.
 On the 28th, the 19th was instructed to push forward towards Le Sars where the enemy line was.
 On the 29th, heavy artillery fire rained down on their position, resulting in heavy casualties.
 Reports came in that the British had taken the Destremont farm southwest of Le Sars while snipers fired on their position.
 With a fair amount of shelling coming from Pys, orders came from Rennie to push forward.
 In his diary of the action at Thiepval, Private John Mould of the 19th expressed the intensity of the advance:

-On 15 October 1916, Major General R.E.W.
-Turner, V.C., K.C.B., K.C.M.G., D.S.O., commander of the 2nd Canadian Division, decorated the men who were honoured for their recent service in battle.
+On 15 October 1916, Major General Richard Turner, commander of the 2nd Canadian Division, decorated the men who were honoured for their recent service in battle.